antoine-isnardy-danone/trustworthyai/doc/source/index.rst

 At Danone, we aim to act responsibly, create and promote an AI that is lawful, ethical, inclusive and robust.
 It is important to ensure the protection of fundamental (human) rights and user safety.

-This document gathers a set of concrete guidelines, structured around 7 principles identified by the European Union about AI trustworthiness.
-The reason why we tackle AI trustworthiness by complying with these principles is because we believe they provide a precise overview of all dimensions involved in AI trustworthiness when it comes to developing an AI system.
+To that end, this document gathers a set of concrete guidelines, that are structured around 7 principles.
+Those principles about AI trustworthiness were primarily identified by the European Union (EU).
+The reason why we tackle AI trustworthiness by complying with these principles is that we believe they provide a relevant overview of all components involved in the development of an AI system.

 The primary audience of this document is AI practitioners, especially because it conveys a set of technical guidelines.
 However, concepts are always introduced on a high level scale, before being tackled on a lower level - and technical -